Eating crayfish in Kaikoura is pretty much the first thing you’re meant to do on this east coast town of New Zealand’s South Island.

 So that’s exactly what we did.
 We drove just north of Kaikoura and found the windswept caravan on the seashore, chose our freshly caught critter and ate it, accompanied by a bottle of local sauvignon blanc of course.

 Last week I put that tick on my New Zealand bucket list.

 Nin’s Bin is the photogenic caravan that features in all the guide books sitting in a car park on a remote part of the seashore about 15 minutes north of Kaikoura.
-But in fact there are several stand alone caravans like this and back in town, loads more takeaway shops sell the crustacean.
+But in fact there are several stand alone caravans like this and back in town, loads more takeaway shops sell crayfish.